-19 Cross-Chapter Box 8 Carbon Dioxide Removal: Key characteristics and multiple roles 20 in mitigation strategies
+Cross-Chapter Box 8 | Carbon Dioxide Removal: Key Characteristics and Multiple Roles in Mitigation Strategies

-Oliver Geden (Germany), Alaa Al Khourdajie (United Kingdom/Syria), Chris Bataille (Canada), Göran Berndes (Sweden), Holly Jean Buck (the United States of America), Katherine Calvin (the United States of America), Annette Cowie (Australia), Kiane de Kleijne (the Netherlands), Jan Minx (Germany), Gert-Jan Nabuurs (the Netherlands), Glen Peters (Australia/Norway), Andy Reisinger (New Zealand), Peter Smith (United Kingdom), Masahiro Sugiyama (Japan)
+Authors: Oliver Geden (Germany), Alaa Al Khourdajie (United Kingdom/Syria), Christopher Bataille (Canada), Göran Berndes (Sweden), Holly Jean Buck (the United States of America), Katherine Calvin (the United States of America), Annette Cowie (Australia), Kiane de Kleijne (the Netherlands), Jan Christoph Minx (Germany), Gert-Jan Nabuurs (the Netherlands), Glen P. Peters (Norway/ Australia), Andy Reisinger (New Zealand), Pete Smith (United Kingdom), Masahiro Sugiyama (Japan)

-26 Carbon Dioxide Removal (CDR) is a necessary element of mitigation portfolios to achieve net zero 27 CO2 and GHG emissions both globally and nationally, counterbalancing residual emissions from 'hard-28 to-transition' sectors such as industry, transport and agriculture.
-CDR is a key element in scenarios 29 likely to limit warming to 2°C or lower, regardless of whether global emissions reach near-zero, net 30 zero or net-negative levels (Sections 3.3, 3.4, 3.5 in Chapter 3 and Section 12.3 in this chapter).
-While 31 national mitigation portfolios aiming at net zero or net-negative emissions will need to include some 32 level of CDR, the choice of methods and the scale and timing of their deployment will depend on the 33 ambition for gross emission reductions, how sustainability and feasibility constraints are managed, and 34 how political preferences and social acceptability evolve (Section 12.3.3).
-This box gives an overview 35 of CDR methods, presents a categorisation based on the key characteristics of removal processes and 36 storage timescales, and clarifies the multiple roles of CDR in mitigation strategies.
-The term negative 37 emissions is used in this report only when referring to the net emissions outcome at a systems level

-38 (e.g., net negative emissions at global, national, sectoral or supply chain levels).
+Carbon dioxide removal (CDR) is a necessary element of mitigation portfolios to achieve net zero CO_2 and GHG emissions both globally and nationally, counterbalancing residual emissions from hard-to-transition sectors such as industry, transport and agriculture.
+CDR is a key element in scenarios that limit warming to 2°C (>67%) or lower, regardless of whether global emissions reach near-zero, net zero or net-negative levels (Sections 3.3, 3.4, 3.5 and 12.3).
+While national mitigation portfolios aiming at net zero or net-negative emissions will need to include some level of CDR, the choice of methods and the scale and timing of their deployment will depend on the ambition for gross emissions reductions, how sustainability and feasibility constraints are managed, and how political preferences and social acceptability evolve (Section 12.3.3).
+This box gives an overview of CDR methods, presents a categorisation based on the key characteristics of removal processes and storage timescales, and clarifies the multiple roles of CDR in mitigation strategies.
+The term 'negative emissions' is used in this report only when referring to the net emissions outcome at a systems level (e.g., 'net negative emissions' at global, national, sectoral or supply chain levels).

-39 Categorisation of the main CDR methods
+Categorisation of the main CDR methods

-40 CDR refers to anthropogenic activities that remove CO2 from the atmosphere and store it durably in

-- 41 geological, terrestrial, or ocean reservoirs, or in products.
-It includes anthropogenic enhancement of - 42 biological, geochemical or chemical $CO_2$ sinks, but excludes natural $CO_2$ uptake not directly caused by - 43 human activities.
-Increases in land carbon sink strength due to CO2 fertilisation or other indirect effects do not remove $CO_2$ from the atmosphere.
-CCS and CCU can, however, be part of CDR methods if the
+CDR refers to anthropogenic activities that remove CO_2 from the atmosphere and store it durably in geological, terrestrial, or ocean reservoirs, or in products.
+It includes anthropogenic enhancement of biological, geochemical or chemical CO_2 sinks, but excludes natural CO_2 uptake not directly caused by human activities.
+Increases in land carbon sink strength due to CO_2 fertilisation or other indirect effects of human activities are not considered CDR (see Glossary).
+Carbon capture and storage (CCS) and carbon capture and utilisation (CCU) applied to CO_2 from fossil fuel use are not CDR methods as they do not remove CO_2 from the atmosphere.
+CCS and CCU can, however, be part of CDR methods if the CO_2 has been captured from the atmosphere, either indirectly in the form of biomass or directly from ambient air, and stored durably in geological reservoirs or products (Sections 11.3.6 and 12.3).